 11. Help Smokers

-There are certain vitamins that can help smokers lead healthier lives.
+Certain vitamins can help smokers lead healthier lives.
 And one of them is vitamin C, which is the primary antioxidant in the body.
 Studies show that smokers have lower levels of vitamin C, and taking good amounts of the vitamin can help counter the harmful effects of smoking.

 And then, we have vitamin E, another important nutrient in multivitamin supplements.
 Research shows how this vitamin can help reduce oxidative stress in smokers (19).